Euclid Quick Data Release (Q1) -- Characteristics and limitations of the spectroscopic measurements: Success rates

 \section{Success rates}

 Using the DESI redshifts in the EDF-N as a reference, we can estimate the success rate of SPE redshift measurements.
-Since the DESI redshift distribution is biased towards lower redshifts and brighter objects than for the objects targeted by \Euclid, the results must be taken with caution, as discussed in Sect.~\ref{sc:comp}.
+In this paper, we call the `success rate' the fraction of objects with a correct redshift for a given selection based on the measured parameters and the quality metrics returned by SPE.\footnote{ We could have called it `purity', but the notion of purity have a very strict definition in the \Euclid context and we thus choose another terminology to avoid any ambiguity.} Since the DESI redshift distribution is biased towards lower redshifts and brighter objects than the objects targeted by \Euclid, the results must be taken with caution, as discussed in Sect.~\ref{sc:comp}.
+We discuss the impact of the choice of DESI as reference sample in Appendix\,\ref{sect:DESI_impact}.
 A better internal assessment will be possible at DR1, when a subset of the EDS \citep{Scaramella-EP1} will be available.
-The full EDS will benefit from 15 multiple Wide-like red grism (1206--1892\,\AA) visits, supplemented by a further 25 visits with the blue grism (900--1300\,\AA).
-This has been designed as to retrieve virtually pure and complete reference samples, at the EWS depth (thanks to larger sensitivity), minimal spectral confusion between adjacent objects (thanks to multiple observing angles), and reduced redshift degeneracies (thanks to the extended blue-plus-red wavelength range).
-We will therefore have a reliable and complete control sample to calibrate EWS observations -- including measurements of \ha\ fluxes, which will allow a proper estimate of the completeness.
+The full EDS will benefit from 15 multiple EWS-like red grism (1206--1892\,\AA) visits, supplemented by a further 25 visits with the blue grism (900--1300\,\AA).
+This has been designed to retrieve virtually pure and complete reference samples at the EWS depth (thanks to larger sensitivity), minimal spectral confusion between adjacent objects (thanks to multiple observing angles), and reduced redshift degeneracies (thanks to the extended blue-plus-red wavelength range).
+We will therefore have a reliable and complete control sample with which to calibrate EWS observations -- including measurements of \ha\ fluxes, which will allow for a proper estimate of the completeness.
 In addition, realistic simulations will also be released along with DR1.